faithfulalabi/Discounted_Cash_Flow_Calculator/README.md

 # Discounted_Cash_Flow_Calculator: Project Overview

+P.S.
+I did this project before formally learning Pandas.
+I will be creating a Version 2.0 later down the road.

 The motivation behind this project is due to the fact that I manage my own investment portfolio, and love learning about different ways to analyze and manage a portfolio.
 One of my favorite investment Youtube Channels (Learn to Invest) created a [Discounted Cash Flow explanation video](https://www.youtube.com/watch?v=fd_emLLzJnk&list=WL&index=9&t=631s&ab_channel=LearntoInvest) and an excel template to use for yourself.
 Every weekend I would use his excel template to quantitatively analyze companies I was interested in investing in.
 After learning Python, I knew life would be so much easier automating this process.
 Rather than spending an hour every weekend to determine what price to buy a company, I now spend seconds because of this script.
 It not only tells me the price to buy a company, it also gives me their average revenue growth rate, their buy price with their total debt factored in, their average free cashflow to net income margins, their average revenue to net income margins, their weight of asset, and their weight of debt all over a 10 year period.

 # Discounted Cash Flow Explaination